 In 2015, a Request for Proposals (RFP) was issued for a biosolids dryer manufacturer.
 Kruger Inc. had the winning bid.
 Working with Kruger, DOWL engineers are designing the new dryer facility which will include the dryer, storage tanks, a bagging station for the pellets, a small laboratory, and control room.

 The facility will be located at the Mendenhall Wastewater Treatment Plant in the old ABF Building site.
 A new building will be constructed on the site.
 The original foundation and some of the storage tanks will be reused for the dryer facility.
 Odor control equipment will be installed at the dryer facility as well as the headworks facility (pending funding).

 This project will be funded through the Alaska Clean Water Fund loan program and CBJ Utilities rate revenue.

-3/1/2017-The dryer is currently in the design phase.
-Preliminary site work is being completed to prepare for construction this fall.
+- 3/1/2017-The dryer is currently in the design phase.
+Preliminary site work is being completed to prepare for construction this summer.
 The project schedule is shown below.